Basotho blanket

-The Basotho blanket is a distinctive form of woollen blanket commonly worn by Sotho people in Lesotho and South Africa.
+The Basotho blanket is a distinctive form of garment commonly worn by Sotho people in Lesotho and South Africa.
+Initially composed of pure wool, the material makeup of Basotho blankets has undergone significant transformation in response to shifting economic conditions and technological advances in recent decades, which has prompted a transition to a textile blend consisting of 50% merino wool and 50% dralon, a mix of wool and cotton, or exclusively acrylic fibers.

 History

 Originally gifted to the then ruler King Moshoeshoe I by a British man known only as "Mr Howell" in the late 19th century, these blankets quickly gained popularity in the Lesotho region.

 The way that Basotho men wear these traditional blankets is based on the traditional Kaross, an animal skin cloak although their transformation to "factory-woven textile" is attributed to King Moshoeshoe I. By 1860 securing sufficient skins for Karosses was increasingly difficult and by 1872 a large majority of sheepskin covers had been replaced by poor quality cotton or wool.
-The King secured the production of "special blankets" in 1876 after meeting with Scottish textile manufacturer Donald Fraser.
+The King secured the production of "special blankets" in 1876 after meeting with English textile manufacturer and merchant Donald Fraser.
 These new blankets were not only sturdier but they could also be fashioned in a way that more resembled the Kaross and they therefore quickly replaced the poor quality imported cloth that the people of Lesotho were previously wearing.